 PowerShell is an awesome tool, and as an IT pro or a Developer you probably want to use its powerful automation potential to automate your own tasks.
-One of the most common tasks PowerShell is used for, is to create reports with information from all over the Microsoft ecosystem.
-In Reporting with PowerShell HTML and Enhanced HTML you will first learn what HTML files are, and why they are the best medium to display your reports.
+In this course, Reporting with Windows PowerShell HTML and Enhanced HTML, you will learn the most common tasks PowerShell and create reports with information from all over the Microsoft ecosystem.
+First, you will learn what HTML files are, and why they are the best medium to display your reports.
 Next, you will explore how to use the out-of-the-box ConvertTo-HTML PowerShell cmdlet to export PowerShell objects to HTML.
 Finally, you will discover how to use the Enhanced HTML2 PowerShell module to create beautiful looking reports, with advanced features such as conditional formatting depending on values inside the PowerShell object.
-When you're finished with this course, you will have the skills and knowledge of PowerShell needed to create HTML reports in PowerShell.
+When you are finished with this course, you will have the skills and knowledge of PowerShell needed to create HTML reports in PowerShell.

-Course Overview Hi everyone, my name is Vlad Catrinescu and welcome to my course Reporting with PowerShell HTML and Enhanced HTML.
-I'm a Microsoft MVP from Montreal, Canada.
+Course Overview [Autogenerated] Hi, everyone.
+My name is Vlad cache UNESCO and welcome to my course reporting with PowerShell HTML and enhanced HTML I'm a Microsoft MVPs from Montreal, Canada.
 Beautiful reports of your systems are never in XML or text format.
-They all use HTML.
-In this course you will learn how to use PowerShell to create multi-section, well formed HTML reports by using both out of the box PowerShell cmdlets and enhanced HTML PowerShell module.
-Some of the major topics that we will cover include an introduction to the HTML file format, creating HTML reports by using out of the box PowerShell cmdlets, and creating dynamic HTML reports with the enhanced HTML PowerShell module.
-By the end of this course, you will know how to create beautiful HTML reports that can display information from multiple systems and that are color coded, depending on the value inside.
-Before beginning this course, you should be familiar with the basics of PowerShell, HTML, and CSS.
-From here, you should feel comfortable diving into other PowerShell topics with courses such as Working with CSV Data in PowerShell, Accessing SQL Server Databases from PowerShell, or Working with XML Data in PowerShell.
-I hope that you will join me on this journey to learn PowerShell with the Reporting with PowerShell HTML and Enhanced HTML course at Pluralsight.
+They all use HTML in this course.
+You will learn how to use PowerShell to create multi section well formed HTML reports by using both out of the box.
+PowerShell cmdlet is and enhanced HTML PowerShell module.
+Some of the major topics that will cover include an introduction to the HTML file format.
+Creating HTML reports by using out of the box PowerShell cmdlet is and creating dynamic HTML reports with the enhanced HTML PowerShell module.
+By the end of this course, you will know how to create beautiful HTML reports that can display information from multiple systems and that our color coded depending on the value inside.
+Before beginning this course, you should be familiar with the basics of PowerShell, HTML and CSS.
+From here, you should feel comfortable diving in to other PowerShell topics with courses such as working with CSV data in PowerShell, accessing SQL Server databases from PowerShell or working with XML data and PowerShell.
+I hope that you will join me on this journey to learn PowerShell with the reporting with PowerShell HTML and enhance HTML course at Pluralsight.